 Diversity Abroad is pleased to announce the launch of a new scholarship aimed at increasing non-traditional students participation in education abroad in the Asia/Pacific region.

 Diversity Abroad, in partnership with GlobaLinks Learning Abroad and The Foundation for Asia Pacific Education will offer $1,000 scholarships for undergraduate students to study abroad in the Asia/Pacific region during summer, fall and spring terms.

 The scholarship is open to students at community colleges as well as at four-year institutions regardless of which institution or provider they use to pursue education abroad in the region.
 This scholarship specifically targets students who identify as one of the following: ethnic minority, economically disadvantaged, having a physical disability, or first generation college student.

 U.S. Department of State's Benjamin A. Gilman International Scholarship Program

-- Enrolled as an undergraduate student at an accredited two- or four-year U.S. institution;
+* Be a United States citizen undergraduate student at an accredited two- or four-year U.S. institution in good academic standing

 David L. Boren Scholarships and Fellowships